German-engineering/German-engineering/README.md

 - 20% learning

 - Discord GermanENG #2391
-- Fun fact: thinks its cool to care about sh*t
+- Fun fact: thinks its cool to care about shit 🖤🃏